Joe Mihalich: Hofstra

 A year of turmoil on and off the court led to head coach Mo Cassara being relieved of duties on March 22, 2013.
 After a nationwide search, on April 10, 2013, Hofstra University President Stuart Rabinowitz and Athletic Director Jeffrey Hathaway announced the hire of Mihalich.
 Mihalich brought over to his staff assistant coaches Mike Farrelly and Shane Nichols from Niagara.
 Mihalich later added Hofstra legend Craig "Speedy" Claxton as special assistant to the head coach, and who now serves as a Head Coach for the team.
 In 2018–19, Mihalich led the Pride to the regular-season CAA title and was named CAA Coach of the Year.

 Prior to the 2020–21 season, Mihalich took a temporary leave of absence to deal with an unspecified medical issue.
 He wound up missing the entire season, with Farrelly assuming interim head coaching duties.
 On March 19, 2021, the school announced that Mihalich would not return as head coach and will transition into a new role as special advisor to the director of athletics.
+Mihalich later revealed that he suffered a stroke in the summer of 2020.